SarahKercheval/Capstone-Winter22/README.md

 "C:\Webdrivers\chromedriver"

-In order to run the flask server for development, move to the flask-server folder, run:
+In order to run the flask server for development, move to the flask-server folder in terminal and run:
 'source venv/bin/activate'
 'export FLASK_APP=server.py'
 'python -m flask run'